Fischer-L/PicRestaurants/README.md

 6. Open `localhost:3000` on the latest Chrome or Firefox

+   - In case you aren't able to run the app.
+Here is this project's environment for reference:
+     - MAC OS 10.12.6
+     - node v9.4.0
+     - yarn 1.3.2
+     - npm 5.6.0

 <img width="480" src="./demo.gif">

 ## How to build the client side assets
-1. Install nodejs and yarn(optional).
+1. Install nodejs(7+) and yarn(optional).

 2. Clone this repo and then navigate into the repo directory.